 Hope for the New Year

 Start with hope.
 These three words offer sage direction for our new year, especially when we have plenty of “brutal truth” to absorb.
 In the blur of school starting again, gifts to return, Christmas decorations to store, a gym membership to use, and more fruits and vegetables to eat, we could all benefit from less harshness and instead offer more hope.
-Less setting unrealistic goals and instead setting our minds on more hope.
+Fewer unrealistic goals set and instead our minds set on more hope.
 Less targeting the faults of others and instead responding with more hope.
-Less giving up and instead staying the course with more hope.
+Fewer times of giving up and instead staying the course with more hope.

 Living with Expectancy